What is the copper IUD?

 - If you decide, along with your clinician, that the copper IUD is right for you, your clinician will write you a prescription.
 You can purchase your IUD at a pharmacy (approximately $80 – $350) or at a sexual health clinic that sells IUDs (approx. $50 – $175).

-- PPT’s Health Services sells the copper IUD for $54 and inserts IUDs on the last Wednesday of each month.
+- PPT’s Health Services sells the copper IUD for $54 and inserts IUDs by appointment.

 - Before you get a prescription, your clinician will need to do a complete pelvic exam and test you for infections, including some sexually transmitted infections (STIs).